softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 - After registering, you will automatically enter the signed-in state, you don't need to login afterwards.
 [Prelogin UI Command Descriptions](../../chess/5-pregame/pregame.md#prelogin-ui)
 - Make your ListGames numbering be independent of the game IDs.
 [Postlogin UI Command Descriptions](../../chess/5-pregame/pregame.md#postlogin-ui)
-- Make sure your board is printed properly!
+- Make sure your board is printed correctly!
 [Gameplay UI Description](../../chess/5-pregame/pregame.md#gameplay-ui)
 - Print readable errors and make sure your code doesn't crash.
 For example, make sure you handle trying to join or observe a game with an invalid game number input (`1000`, `-10`, `two`).
 [UI Requirements](../../chess/5-pregame/pregame.md#ui-requirements)

 ## I don't have enough GitHub commits to pass the autograder